aghast/lbac-python/ch04/more-expressions.md

 kinds of statements.
 Up until now, our expressions have been pure expressions, whose value could simply be evaluated and returned to the caller.
-When we add assignment statements to the mix, it leads to wanting to evaluate other expressions in the context of the assignments:
+When we add assignment statements to the mix, it leads to wanting to evaluate other expressions in the context of the assignments.
+(Also, to much whinging and gnashing of teeth from the functional programming wonks.):

 ```
 x=1
 y=2